pVACseq logo

 --input-tsv INPUT_TSV

-A pVACseq all_epitopes or filtered TSV file with
+A pVACseq all_epitopes, filtered, or aggregated TSV

-FASTA. (default: None)
+the FASTA. (default: None)

 -p PHASED_PROXIMAL_VARIANTS_VCF, --phased-proximal-variants-vcf PHASED_PROXIMAL_VARIANTS_VCF